 Results

-(Dahl et al. 2013; Jaramillo et al. 2016)With the simulated normal bone quality, the anterior symmetric and oblique asymmetric placement of the cages increased the SLL by 0.9° and 1.0°, respectively, for the 8-mm height cage, and by 1.4° and 1.7° for the 10-mm one.
+The resulting ROMs of the non-instrumented FEM of the L4-L5 segment were 9.3°, 7.6°, and 4.1° in flexion-extension, lateral bending, and axial rotation, respectively.
+These results were within the range of reported ROM of experimental cadaveric studies in the literature (Dahl et al. 2013; Jaramillo et al. 2016) (Figure 4).
+With the simulated normal bone quality, the anterior symmetric and oblique asymmetric placement of the cages increased the SLL by 0.9° and 1.0°, respectively, for the 8-mm height cage, and by 1.4° and 1.7° for the 10-mm one.
 SLL restorations with simulated osteoporosis were within 1.2% to those with the normal bone quality.
-With normal bone, the simulated ROMs of the FSU after the TLIF procedure were lower than 1° in all loading directions, while they ranged from 2° to 8°with the un-instrumented FSU.
-With simulated osteoporosis, the ROMs were slightly (about 8%) higher than those with normal bone.
+With normal bone, the simulated ROMs of the FSU after the TLIF procedure were lower than 1° in all loading directions, while they ranged from 2° to 8°with the un-instrumented FSU (Figure 5a).
+With simulated osteoporosis, the ROMs were slightly (about 8%) higher than those with normal bone (Figure 5b).
 Oblique asymmetric vs. anterior symmetric placement increased the ROM by 66% and 72% for the simulated normal and osteoporotic bone, respectively.
 Insertion of the 8-mm cage vs. the 10-mm one increased the ROM of the instrumented segment up to 43% and 48% in simulated normal and osteoporotic bone models, respectively.

-For the 8-mm cage with normal bone quality, the maximum stresses at the bone-cage interface ranged from 82.1 to 98.4 MPa (anterior symmetric placement) and from 117.9 to 155.5 MPa (oblique asymmetric placement) (Figure 5a).
-For the 10-mm cage, they were from 88.2 to 107.2 MPa (anterior symmetric) and between 134.4 and 176.4 MPa (oblique asymmetric) (Figure 5a).
-With osteoporosis, stresses at the bone-cage interface were about 2.5% lower (Figure 5b).
+For the 8-mm cage with normal bone quality, the maximum stresses at the bone-cage interface ranged from 82.1 to 98.4 MPa (anterior symmetric placement) and from 117.9 to 155.5 MPa (oblique asymmetric placement) (Figure 6a).
+For the 10-mm cage, they were from 88.2 to 107.2 MPa (anterior symmetric) and between 134.4 and 176.4 MPa (oblique asymmetric) (Figure 6a).
+With osteoporosis, stresses at the bone-cage interface were about 2.5% lower (Figure 6b).
 Oblique asymmetric as compared to the anterior symmetric cage placement increased the maximum stresses by up to 41% and 43% for the simulated normal and osteoporotic bone, respectively.
 Insertion of the 10-mm cage vs. the 8-mm one increased the maximum stresses by up to 16% in simulated normal and osteoporotic bone models.
+The stress on the superior endplate of L5 is displayed on Figure 7 for the 4 tested configurations under simulated flexion moment of 10 N m and 400 N follower-load.

-For the 8-mm cage with normal bone quality, the maximum stresses in the posterior rods were between 128.9 and 230.3 MPa (anterior symmetric) and between 114.9 and 326.6 MPa (oblique asymmetric) (Figure 6a).
+For the 8-mm cage with normal bone quality, the maximum stresses in the posterior rods were between 128.9 and 230.3 MPa (anterior symmetric) and between 114.9 and 326.6 MPa (oblique asymmetric) (Figure 8a).
 For the 10-mm cage, they ranged from 60.3 to 218.0 MPa (anterior symmetric) and from 69.6 to 262.5 MPa (oblique asymmetric) (Figure 6a).
-With osteoporosis, stresses in the posterior rods increased up to about 120% (Figure 6b).
+With osteoporosis, stresses in the posterior rods increased up to about 120% (Figure 8b).
 Oblique asymmetric vs. anterior symmetric placement increased the maximum stresses by up to 55% and 48% for the simulated normal and osteoporotic bone, respectively.
 In simulations with oblique asymmetric placement, stresses in the rod on the opposite side of the cage were higher than the other rod.
 Insertion of the 8-mm cage vs. the 10-mm one increased the maximum stresses up to 59% and 54% in simulated normal and osteoporotic bone, respectively.